Iiro Luoto

-Iiro Luoto (born October 8, 1984) is a Finnish gridiron football tight end who is an international practice squad player for the New York Jets of the National Football League.
+Iiro Luoto (born October 8, 1984) is a Finnish gridiron football tight end for the Helsinki Roosters.
+Luoto was a international practice squad player for the New York Jets of the National Football League.
 He originally played for the Helsinki Roosters at the Vaahteraliiga (Maple league).
 He then played two seasons in NFL Europa before being assigned to the Jets in 2007.
 Luoto was transferred from Calanda Broncos to Helsinki Wolverines in February 2013.
+He has again played for the Roosters since 2014.